About the International Summer Institute

 Activities

-Washburn University will arrange at least one-weekday activity per week and two-weekend excursions, such as a visit to Worlds of Fun Amusement Park, Fourth of July Celebration at Lake Shawnee, Royals baseball game, Nelson Atkins Art Museum, shopping at Legends Outlet Mall, Buffalo Ranch Party, State Capitol trip to meet the Governor of Kansas, Sunflower Music Festival and more, to be determined by the interest of the students.
-(Worlds of Fun and Royals Baseball trips are optional and will have an added cost for tickets)
+Washburn University will arrange at least one-weekday activity per week and two-weekend excursions, such as a Fourth of July Celebration at Lake Shawnee, State Capitol tour and other local attractions to be determined by the interest of the students.

 Capitol building